anqoVoube/avoid_g_code/README.md

 $ sudo python3 automization.py
 ```

-+Type the name of your apps you need with space (Example: user client end!)
++ Type the name of your apps you need with space (Example: user client end!)
 >Note that end! represents end of list of your applications, you can whether type it or type only your applications
 <hr>